Object relations theory: Fairbairn's structural theory

 The Fairbairnian object relations therapist imagines that all interactions between the client and the therapist are occurring in the client's inner object relations world, in one of the three dyads.
 The Fairbairnian object relations therapist also uses their own emotional reactions as therapeutic cues.
 If the therapist is feeling irritated at the client, or bored, that might be interpreted as a re-enactment of the Antilibidinal Ego and the Bad Object, with the therapist cast in the role of Bad Object.
 If the therapist can patiently be an empathic therapist through the client's re-enactment, then the client has a new experience to incorporate into their inner object world, hopefully expanding their inner picture of their Good Object.
 Cure is seen as the client being able to receive from their inner Good Object often enough to have a more stable peaceful life.

 Continuing developments

-Attachment theory, researched by John Bowlby and others, has continued to deepen our understanding of early object relationships.
-While a different strain of psychoanalytic theory and research, the findings in attachment studies have continued to support the validity of the developmental progressions described in object relations.
-Recent decades in developmental psychological research, for example on the onset of a "theory of mind" in children, has suggested that the formation of the mental world is enabled by the infant-parent interpersonal interaction which was the main thesis of British object-relations tradition (e.g. Fairbairn, 1952).

 While object relations theory grew out of psychoanalysis, it has been applied to the general fields of psychiatry and psychotherapy by such authors as N. Gregory Hamilton and Glen O. Gabbard.
 In making object relations theory more useful as a general psychology Hamilton added the specific ego functions to Otto F. Kernberg's concept of object relations units.